renan991995/MARS-PLUS/README.md

 			 3-1-2.
 Multiple ring numbers on an atom can be induced through cyclization operator.
 			 3-1-3.
 For most of the operators, the codes are revised for better systematicness.
 			        Unnecessary dependencies among variables are reduced.
 			 3-1-4.
-The stability and flexibility of operators are greatly enhanced.
+The stability and flexibility of operators are enhanced.
 		3-2.
 Development of new operators: insertion, decyclization, element change, cis-trans inversion, chirality inversion, and component switch.
 		3-3.
-Since the new operator scheme has a better reversibility, undoing an operator is much easier.
+Since the new operator scheme has a better reversibility, undoing an operation is much easier now.
 	         This can reduce unintended biases toward the generation of certain molecules (e.g. polycyclics).
 		3-4.
+Check isomerisms of substructures after an operation is successfully conducted.
-Check cis-trans and optical isomerisms after a genetic operation.
-(Default: trans and clockwise winding, respectively) 3-5.
-If a imine-like substructure is generated, indicate the lone pair of nitrogen atom by null atom "*".
+		     Assign default isomerisms (i.e. trans and clockwise winding) to potentially isomeric substructures.
+		3-5.
+If an imine-like substructure is present, indicate the lone pair of nitrogen atom by a null atom "*".

-		     Also, assign the default cis-trans isomerism for it.
+* Uni-molecular operations - addition, insertion, subtraction, element change, bond change, cyclization, decyclization, cis-trans inversion, and chirality inversion:

 ![uni-molecular operations](./imgs/uni-molecular_operations.png "uni-molecular operations")

+* Bi-molecular operations - crossover:

 ![crossover operation](./imgs/crossover.png "crossover")

+* Bi-molecular operations - combination:

 ![combination operation](./imgs/combination.png "combination")

+* Bi-supermolecular operation - component switch:

 ![component switch operation](./imgs/component_switch.png "component switch")